 There’s nothing quite like the combination of lemon and chicken.
-Some kind of indescribable magic happens, and the two make each other better
+Some kind of magic happens, and the two make each other better. 🤝

 This lemon herb chicken marinade draws inspiration from a few places: nocrumbsleft’s Heroine Chicken, I Heart Umami’s rendition of that same chicken, and my dad’s salt and lemon roast chicken.
-With time, the recipe morphed into a rendition of the three, and I’m thrilled to finally share this crowd-pleasing recipe with you as the finale of our Back to Basics series.
+With time, the recipe morphed into a rendition of the three, and I’m thrilled to share this recipe as the finale to our Back to Basics series.

 How to Keep Chicken Moist and Tender in the Oven

-Dry chicken?
-We’ve all been there (and it’s quite sad).
+The key to preventing a dry chicken?
+A brine.
 In technical terms, a brine is used to help retain moisture, especially for leaner meats like chicken.
 However, I’ve found this lemon herb chicken marinade does a great job at keeping chicken moist and tender in the oven.
 While both methods take preparation and time, think of the extra step as an insurance policy for a moist chicken.

 Another recommendation is to buy your chicken bone-in and skin-on.
 The bone helps distribute heat evenly, keeping the meat moist and tender, while the skin helps seal in moisture.
 By getting your chicken bone-in and skin-on, you’ll get the most bang for your buck.
 Plus, you can save your bones for making stock.
-Not to mention, the skin—after it’s roasted—is arguably the most drool-worthy part of this dish.
+(Not to mention, the roasted skin is arguably the most drool-worthy part of this dish.)

-My last piece of advice for tender meat is to use your best kitchen tool: your hands.
-Don’t worry, you won’t need to get your hands dirty for this.
-I typically keep the marinade in a resealable bag (you can use a Ziploc or Stasher bag) and tenderize the meat by making two fists to pound the meat.
-You don’t have to exhaust yourself—the goal isn’t to flatten the meat completely, rather, it’s to help with the tenderizing process.
+My last piece of advice for moist, tender meat is to use your hands.
+(You won’t need to get your hands dirty for this.)
+I typically keep the marinade in a resealable Ziploc or Stasher bag and tenderize the meat by making two fists to pound the meat.
+The goal isn’t to flatten the meat completely, rather, it’s to help with tenderizing.

 What Does Marinating Chicken Do?